I love going out on the town for the night

 But I know that I’ll feel better if I have juice first.

-My husband is almost up, quick as a blink
+My husband is hops up, as quick as a blink

-To go to the bar to grab something to drink.
+To go to the bar for something sweet to drink.

 But it’s not a big deal; I chomp tabs while I wait